bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

 ## File creation.
 * Create temporary subfolder in ~todo.
+* Move tif into subfolder.
-* For each tif, create enough layers for no shape to touch another.
+* In tif, create enough layers for no shape to touch another.
     * Shortcut is Shift-Command-N.
 * Create another layer for details that are open paths.